 The number of Share Units granted and any applicable vesting conditions are determined in the discretion of the Board or a committee designated by the Board, with the number of Share Units granted being determined by the Board or committee on the grant date.
 In granting Share Units, the Board or the committee may include any other terms, conditions and/or vesting criteria which are not inconsistent with the Share Unit Plan.
 Share Units are settled by way of the issuance of Common Shares from treasury as soon as practicable following the vesting date which is considered the maturity date as determined by the Board or the committee in accordance with the terms of the Share Unit Plan.
 Individuals granted Share Units who are Canadian residents or as otherwise may be designated in the Share Unit grant letter (with the exception of U.S. taxpayers) are permitted to elect to defer the maturity date and issuance of all or any part of the Common Shares issuable to them, provided proper notice is provided to the Board or the committee in accordance with the terms of the Share Unit Plan.
-If the deferral is elected the issuance of the Common Shares will occur on the earlier of (i) the date to which the participant has elected to defer receipt of Common Shares in accordance with the Share Unit Plan; and (ii) the date of the participant's retirement, resignation, termination with cause or termination without cause or a change of control of the Corporation (the "Deferred Payment Date").
+If the deferral is elected the issuance of the Common Shares in accordance with the Share Unit Plan; and (ii) the date of the participant's retirement, resignation, termination with cause or termination without cause or a change of control of the Corporation (the "Deferred Payment Date").